*As a publicly listed company, we bring added transparency, credibility, and trust to your preparation journey.

 Here are some tips to prepare for the legal reasoning section:

-• Take as many mock examinations and question papers as feasible.
+• Take as many mock tests as possible and analyse every wrong answer.

 Check out our CLAT Legal Reasoning preparation guide for a better understanding.